Gjore Jovanovski: Coaching career

 On 8 November 2011, Jovanovski was named as manager of FK Rabotnichki but after only two months as the manager, the club board and he agreed to mutually terminate his contract on 28 December 2011.

+On 25 September 2023, Jovanovski was appointed as manager of Al-Batin's U19 team.
+On 1 March 2024, Jovanovski was appointed as the manager of the first-team after the sacking of Quim Machado.